Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=bugs/th14/4_radii.png, figtitle=A comparison between a radius of 160 units (blue) with a radius of 320 units (orange).
 The 160 unit radius check happens on [hl2]the gohei spawning location[/hl2], which is right in ReimuA.
 The 320 unit radius check happens at the gohei's position., alt=A game screenshot showing two colored circles around ReimuA's gohei]

-Instead, you want to be at least 160 units away from enemies so the gohei doesn't instantly goes towards the target.
+Instead, you want to be at least 160 units away from enemies so the gohei doesn't instantly go towards the target.

 ### Button tapping
 [hr_minor]